envato/google-analytics-for-wordpress/readme.txt

 == Changelog ==

+= 4.0.1 =
+* Fix for when you have only 1 site in a specific Analytics profile.

 = 4.0 =
+* NOTE WHEN UPGRADING: you'll have to reconfigure the plugin so it can fully support all the new features!
+* Complete rewrite of the codebase
-* Switched to the new [asynchronous tracking script](http://analytics.blogspot.com/2009/12/google-analytics-launches-asynchronous.html).
+* Switched to the new asynchronous event tracking model
-* Now using the Google Analytics API to easily select the profile you want to track analytics for.
-* Switched link tracking to an event tracking model.
-Because of this change removed 5 settings from the settings panel that were no longer needed.
+* Switched link tracking to an event tracking model, because of this change removed 5 settings from the settings panel that were no longer needed
-* Plugin now replaces manually tagged links with new tags to prevent using the wrong link tracker.
-* Implemented custom variable tracking that allows you to track:
+* Implemented custom variable tracking to track:
-	* On the session level:
-		* Whether the user is logged in or not.
+	* On the session level: whether the user is logged in or not.
-	* On the post / page level:
-		* The author of the current post
-		* The category of the current post (for posts only)
-		* The year of publication of the current post
+	* On the page level: the current posts's author, category, tags, year of publication and post type.
-* Various script placement improvements:
-	* Integrated with major theme frameworks: Genesis, Headway, Thematic, Thesis to automatically place script directly after opening &lt;body&gt; tag.
-	* Added option for manual tracking script placement if your theme is not set up for automatic integration.
-	* Restored option to put script in header.
-	* Added warning &amp; check when switching themes to make sure Google Analytics is still tracking properly.
-* Tracking comments automatically when using the new contact_form() function from WordPress 3.0.
-* Improved inline documentation.
-* Added WP E-Commerce and Shopp plugin integration to automatically track transactions with Google Analytics ecommerce tracking.
-* Ofcourse also various bug fixes.
+* Added Google Analytics API integration, so you can easily select a site to track.
+* E-Commerce integration, tracking transactions, support for WP E-Commerce and Shopp.
+* Much much more: check out [the release post](http://yoast.com/google-analytics-wordpress-v4/).

 = 3.2.3 =
 * Added 0 result search tracking inspired by [Justin Cutroni's post](http://www.epikone.com/blog/2009/09/08/tracking-ero-result-searches-in-google-analytics/).